Description of bagworms

 If you have had bagworm infestations in the past, or if you have conifer trees in the southern half of the state, carefully inspect trees and shrubs for the bags or pods.
 The bags hanging on the trees in the fall and winter contain the eggs for the next generation (they will hatch the following year).
 These can be removed from small trees by hand and discarded anytime before June.

 Caterpillars emerge from overwintering eggs within the bag in June and create small bags as they begin to feed.
 It is important to watch for the tiny caterpillars and treat only when caterpillars are present.
+The USA National Phenology Network can help you determine if they should be hatching yet in Iowa.

 Look carefully for the small bags.
 The young bagworms are hard to see at first; stare intently and watch for the wiggling bags made of bits of plant material.
 When many small bagworms are present and feeding, an insecticide may be needed to prevent serious damage.
 Insecticides become much less effective as the season progresses because of the increased size of the larva and its bag.
 Treatment in late June to early July before bags exceed 1/2-inch long is recommended.
 Small larvae are more vulnerable to insecticides, and feeding damage is relatively minor.